realjeeyo/realjeeyo/README.md

 # Jose Rafael Achilles L. Delgado — @realjeeyo

 Hi, I'm Jose Rafael Achilles, but you can call me Jio!
 I'm a Frontend Developer and UX/UI Designer.
-(Currently learning Backend)

 ## 🌱 About Me
 <img align="right" src="https://i.pinimg.com/originals/a8/5a/e1/a85ae1c527eb7dac70def700ffbea69a.gif" width="200">

 - 🎓 Studying **Bachelor of Science in Information Technology** at the **University of San Carlos**
 - 💻 Interested in **UI/UX Design, Full-Stack Web Development, and Networking Fundamentals**
-- 🚀 Currently learning **Backend Development**
+- 🚀 Currently learning **Backend Development w/ Next.js**
 - 📫 Email: **jra.ldelgado@gmail.com**